WHAT THINGS MUST YOU REPORT TO SOCIAL SECURITY?

 Report any changes that may affect your SSI as soon as possible and no later than 10 days after the end of the month in which the change occurred.

 |Please see the Spotlight on Reporting Your Earnings to SSA.|

 WHAT HAPPENS IF YOU DO NOT REPORT CHANGES TIMELY AND ACCURATELY?You may be underpaid and not receive the benefits due to you, as quickly as you otherwise could, if you do not report changes on time.

-If you knowingly make a statement which is false or misleading or knowingly fail to report important changes, we may impose a sanction against your payments.
+If you knowingly make a false or misleading statement or knowingly fail to report important changes, we may impose a sanction against your payments.
 The first sanction period is a withholding of payments for 6 months.
 Subsequent sanction periods are for 12 months and then 24 months.

 |Also, see the SSI Spotlight on Rights and Responsibilities.|